freqtrade/freqtrade/docs/strategy-advanced.md

 ## Custom stoploss

-A stoploss can only ever move upwards - so if you set it to an absolute profit of 2%, you can never move it below this price.
-Also, the traditional `stoploss` value serves as an absolute lower level and will be instated as the initial stoploss.
+The stoploss price can only ever move upwards - if the stoploss value returned from `custom_stoploss` would result in a lower stoploss price than was previously set, it will be ignored.
+The traditional `stoploss` value serves as an absolute lower level and will be instated as the initial stoploss.

 The usage of the custom stoploss method must be enabled by setting `use_custom_stoploss=True` on the strategy object.
-The method must return a stoploss value (float / number) with a relative ratio below the current price.
+The method must return a stoploss value (float / number) as a percentage of the current price.
-E.g. `current_profit = 0.05` (5% profit) - stoploss returns `0.02` - then you "locked in" a profit of 3% (`0.05 - 0.02 = 0.03`).
+E.g. If the `current_rate` is 200 USD, then returning `0.02` will set the stoploss price 2% lower, at 196 USD.

+The absolute value of the return value is used (the sign is ignored), so returning `0.05` or `-0.05` have the same result, a stoploss 5% below the current price.

 To simulate a regular trailing stoploss of 4% (trailing 4% behind the maximum reached price) you would use the following very simple method: